Espanto Jr. (CMLL): Professional wrestling career

+Early career (2001–2012)

 Espanto Jr. made his debut in October or November 2001, wearing a mask and using the ring name "El Moro Jr." a tribute to his grandfather.
-Initially, he worked in the Andrade family owned Arena Olimpico Laguna in Gómez Palacio, Durango, Mexico while still developing his wrestling skills.
-Early on in his career Moro Jr. teamed up with Espanto V on multiple occasions, a name that would later become more significant in his career.
-In 2005 he was one of ten wrestlers participating in the first ever Copa Moro in honor of his grandfather.
-Moro Jr. teamed up with Oso Negro, Latino Junior, Psycho and his uncle Zafiroto taking on the team of Brillante Junior, Cadete de la Atlántida I, Cadete de la Atlántida II, Espacial and Tigre Chong in an elimination match.
-In 2008 Moro Jr. became involved in a storyline feud with local Exótico wrestler Sexy Psicis.
-After several matches between the two they both agreed to put their hair on the line in a Lucha de Apuestas, or bet match, while Moro Jr. was masked for this specific match he put his hair on the line.
-Sexy Psicis won the match, forcing Moro Jr. to remove his mask enough to have his hair shaved off afterwards as per the stipulations.
+Initially, he worked in the Andrade family owned Arena Olimpico Laguna in Gómez Palacio, Durango, while still developing his wrestling skills.
+Early in his career, Moro Jr. teamed up with Espanto V on multiple occasions, a name that would later become more significant in his career.
+In 2005, he was one of ten wrestlers participating in the first ever Copa Moro in honor of his grandfather.
+Moro Jr. teamed up with Oso Negro, Latino Junior, Psycho and his uncle Zafiroto, taking on the team of Brillante Junior, Cadete de la Atlántida I, Cadete de la Atlántida II, Espacial and Tigre Chong in an elimination match.

+In 2008, Moro Jr. became involved in a storyline feud with local exótico wrestler Sexy Psicis.
+After several matches between the two, they both agreed to put their hair on the line in a Lucha de Apuestas ("bet match").
+Moro Jr. was masked, but for this specific match, he put his hair on the line.
+Sexy Psicis won the match, forcing Moro Jr. to remove his mask enough to have his hair shaved off afterwards.
 The match between the two was described as "the best match of the night" by the El Siglo del Torreon newspaper.
-After the match Moro Jr. put out a challenge against Sexy Psicis where he would put his mask on the line.
-In early 2009 Moro Jr. worked a four-way feud against Kato Kung Lee Jr., Galaxy and Radioactivo, a feud that led to a four-way liLucha de Apuestas match where all four wrestlers put their masks on the line.
-On February 28 Moro Jr. pinned Radioactivo, winning his first Lucha de Apuestas match.
-After the match Radioactivo was unmasked and revealed that he was César Andrade Salas, Moro Jr.'s uncle.

-In 2009 Moro Jr. changed his ring character, adopting the name "El Hijo del Pentagón", playing off the fact that his father portrayed the original Pentagón late in his career.
-He remain primarily in Gómez Palacio, Durango out of the national spotlight.
+After the match, Moro Jr. put out a challenge against Sexy Psicis, where he would put his mask on the line.
+In early 2009, Moro Jr. worked a four-way feud against Kato Kung Lee Jr., Galaxy and Radioactivo, leading to a four-way Lucha de Apuestas where all four wrestlers put their masks on the line.
+On February 28, Moro Jr. pinned Radioactivo to win his first Lucha de Apuestas.
+After the match, Radioactivo was unmasked and revealed that he was César Andrade Salas, Moro Jr.'s uncle.
+Also in 2009, Moro Jr. changed his ring character, adopting the name "El Hijo del Pentagón", playing off the fact that his father portrayed the original Pentagón late in his career.
+He remained primarily in Gómez Palacio, Durango for the next few years, out of the national spotlight.